*Education World Survey Rankings 2017

 Oakridge believes in exposing students to a variety of skills needed to keep them engaged in self-learning.
 In line with this we consistently engage students' synergies guided by the IB learner profile elements.
 Broadly the subjects provide students with learning objectives to ensure a base of knowledge in each area of study.
 In this way Oakridge affirms the dynamic pattern of the three stages - inquiry, action, and reflection as essential relationships found in every unit of study.
 The rationale here is to inculcate the habits of going that extra mile in researching the topics, develop critical thinking and above all attain mastery on the subjects The MYP instructional model follows an inquiry-based approach.
 Students are encouraged to reflect on their learning, formulate their own inquiries for further study and consider appropriate action based on what they have learned.

-Children today are ‘digital natives’ and it is important for us to engage them through means and media that they are comfortable with.
+Children today are and#8216;digital natives' and it is important for us to engage them through means and media that they are comfortable with.
 Keeping in sync with the ever evolving learning needs of our students, new initiatives have been implemented to make learning more meaningful and fun for them.

 DOEAR Programme - The Design of Electronics Arts and Robotics (DOEAR) programme is offered to students to develop and apply practical and creative thinking skills.
 This programme features trending technologies, electronics, digital fabrication, robotics and much more which bridge academics and practical application of concepts learned.